 Here’s something you might want to do – keep a notepad in the bathroom and next to the bed.
 Write that great idea down…then come back to it later.
 Or leave yourself a voice message on your handheld computer (which some folks still call a mobile phone) since it’s probably your alarm clock now too.

-So take a well deserved rest.
-If you’re school year’s not quite over yet, take this advice to heart in the coming weeks.
-More ways to advance advancement will start again next week!
+So take a well deserved rest, especially after all the changes you’ve gone through this year!
+If you’re school year’s not quite over, however, this is NOT the time to rest, and more ways to advance advancement will start again next week!